filyp/yourtube/README.md

 Better youtube recommendations

 - [x] More autonomy when choosing what to watch
-- [x] Completely private
+- [x] Complxtely private
-- [ ] Highly customizable
+- [x] Highly customizable
 - [ ] Less clickbait
 - [ ] Recommendations for two or more people
 - [ ] Freetube integration
 - [ ] Sharing and browsing information bubbles

-You can play with the demo here: [193.19.165.86:8866](193.19.165.86:8866).
+You can play with the demo here: [http://193.19.165.86:8866](http://193.19.165.86:8866).
 It's meant only to show what it can do.
 To have personalized recommendations, you have to install it.

 ## Installation